Proven-Paradox/shaper-system/Handbook.md

 You may choose to delay your Turn if you like.
 When your Turn comes, you simply declare who you want your Turn to come after instead.
 On the next Round, your initiative order returns to where it originally was.

 ### Round End
-At the end of the Round, you apply damage or healing from the [Regen/Degen Track](#the-regendegen-track).
-Some Abilities, Lessons, and Talents add additional steps to the Round end, unique to each character.
+At this step you return to Round Start for the next round.
+Some Abilities, Lessons, and Talents add additional steps to the Round End, unique to each character.

 ### Major/Minor Actions
 When your Turn comes, you get two Actions to work with: one Major and one Minor.
 Anything that would affect the state of the fight will fall into one of those two categories, and Abilities list in their descriptions whether they are a Major or Minor Action.
 Things such as speaking or movements that don’t really change the state of the fight do not require an Action.
 You may forgo any combination of your Actions if you don’t want to take them on your Turn; you’re not required to use them.